playcanvas/blog/_posts/2023-10-10-gltf-viewer-adds-webgpu-support.markdown

 [![glTF Viewer Render Mode](/assets/media/gltf-viewer-render-mode.gif)](/assets/media/gltf-viewer-render-mode.gif)

-Ensuring that developers can seamlessly troubleshoot and inspect glTF files, the new render mode allows you to select and display individual inputs/outputs of the render pipelines, including albedo, emissive, normals, gloss, AO, and more.
-This new level of insight is invaluable for debugging, making even easier to work with your glTF data.
+Ensuring that developers can seamlessly troubleshoot and inspect glTF files, the new render mode allows you to select and display individual inputs/outputs of the render pipeline, including albedo, emissive, normals, gloss, AO, and more.
+This new level of insight is invaluable for debugging, making it even easier to work with your glTF data.

 #### Enhanced Realism with VSM Shadows